Krook9d/PurpleLab-Cortex-Analyzer/README.md

 ## Instalation :

-1. Place the two files in the '/opt/Cortex-Analyzers/analyzers/' folder.
+1. Place the two files in the `/opt/Cortex-Analyzers/analyzers/` folder.

-2. In 'PurpleLabAnalyzer.py', replace all occurrences of 'YourPurpleLabURL' with the IP address of your PurpleLab instance.
+2. In `PurpleLabAnalyzer.py`, replace all occurrences of `YourPurpleLabURL` with the IP address of your PurpleLab instance.

 3. Configure the analyzer in Cortex.

 ![image](https://github.com/Krook9d/PurpleLab-Cortex-Analyzer/assets/40600995/e187317e-8821-467a-8957-bf7093f877af)